aogaili/ssr-helper/README.md

 **Client:**

-Somewhere in the client initialize code:
+Somewhere in the client initialization code:

 ```
 import {SSRClientHelper} from 'meteor/alawi:ssr-helper';